n2chance/SGBirdsFinder/README.md

 Go to the [website](https://jycx50.pythonanywhere.com).
 Refer to the about page for help.

-For admin login, the username is `admin-HNI` and the password is `5660M1mkKa`
+For admin login, the username is `admin-kgi` and the password is `iFE79iUd45`

 ## Project Structure